 …and here below is Tom’s compact robot ball-loaded hitter that was featured in the clip above but here is shown in more detail.
 Set your Youtube quality number to highest quality, e.g. 1080p HD

-The Ping Pong Ball Hitter/striker/Launcher Project was carried out in UNNC’s new Mechatronics Lab that is still under development.
+The Ping Pong Ball Hitter, Thrower and now Catapulter Project is carried out in UNNC’s new Mechatronics Teaching and Learning Space.
 Students built the electronic circuitry and the cardboard mechanical system of the ball hitter using tools in the lab and then wrote real time software to hit the ping pong ball accurately over 1.9 metres, 4.0 metres and sometimes more than 6 metres.
 We will be adding more machine tools to the Mechatronics lab, namely, a milling machine, lathe and a 3-d printer to do small scale design and manufacturing of intricate precision mechanical systems made from 6-series aluminium alloy, plastic, brass, steel and wood.
 Frank introduces students to the design and manufacture of structures and mechanical systems via 3-d Autodesk Inventor design software plus “cardboard and glue engineering!!”…cardboard is an amazing material for the fast prototyping of mechanical structures and mechanisms.
 Students are taught that there are 4 things which create lightweight, stiff and strong structures…they are (i) shape (ii) shape (iii) shape and lastly (iv) material….meaning that don’t waste your money and machining time on exotic materials such as 7-series aluminium alloy, titanium and carbon fibre (although carbon fibre tubes are cheap and easy to get hold of), when it is the shape of a structure that is much more important than the intrinsic Young’s Modulus and ultimate tensile strength of the material.

 Frank also uses his experience to (i) lead from the front by designing products himself to inspire students and also (ii) to create an ambient, creative, inviting environment for his students.
 Students have their own (i) bench space, approximately 2 square metres per group of 2 students (we use copious square metres of plastic green top tables that are safe, durable and help create an inviting creative ambiance and also allow mobile robots to roam freely), (ii) soldering iron station and fume extractor, (iii) D.C. power supply, (iii) oscilloscope, (iv) multimeter as well as lab manufacturing facilities.
 Also Notice the flat table layout so students and teaching professor can easily see each other for effective teaching and learning and also, importantly, for safety aspects so any student in trouble cannot go unseen. .